jerydam/Leo_wheres_alex/README.md

 [<img src="https://github.com/puzzlehq/serengeti/assets/39972641/9650a6b8-5680-4a53-b6c6-608b8809d38e">](https://wheresalex.puzzle.online/)

-# About Where's Alex?
+# About Where's Luna?
-Where's Alex? is a fun experiment that aims to be a fun 1v1 game to showcase how to have a completely private multiparty game on Aleo!
+Where's Luna? is a fun experiment that aims to be a fun 1v1 game to showcase how to have a completely private multiparty game on Aleo!
 This technical overview reviews the issues with multiparty privacy and how this is solved using programmable private multisigs and incentives!

 <br />

-## What is the "Where's Alex?" game?
+## What is the "Where's Luna?" game?
-Hide alex in a secret location and wager another person on Aleo to guess where you hid Alex.
+Hide Luna in a secret location and wager another person on Aleo to guess where you hid Luna.
 If they guess wrong, then you win the prize pot between you both!

  <br />

 ## So what's the point of the game?
-Have fun with other members of the Aleo community, rack up some wins and rack up some puzzle pieces!
+Have fun with other members of the Aleo community, rack up some wins and rack up some Luna pieces!

 <br />

-The puzzle pieces don't mean anything and can be minted if you are running low -- they are just for fun to experiment with Leo token standards on what's necessary for programmbale private multisigs.
+The Luna pieces don't mean anything and can be minted if you are running low -- they are just for fun to experiment with Leo token standards on what's necessary for programmbale private multisigs.

  <br />

 ## How does the game work?
 The FE for the game utilizes key multisig features using the Puzzle Wallet and Puzzle SDK described below. <br /> <br />
 The game is split into 3 Leo Programs described below:
-1. Puzzle Pieces token program (with _n_ of _n_ programmable multisig functions)
+1. Luna pieces token program (with _n_ of _n_ programmable multisig functions)
 2. Multiparty PVP utils program
-3. Where's Alex program
+3. Where's Luna program

 <br />

 If you're interested in building your own multiparty game on Aleo, fork this repo and give it a shot!

-# How to play Where's Alex
+# How to play Where's Luna
 1. Starting a new game (challenger)
-- mint Puzzle Pieces if you don't have already
+- mint Luna pieces if you don't have already
 - challenge another Aleo address
-- hide alex in either the weeds or the bushes
+- hide Luna in either the weeds or the bushes
 - set your wager amount to win if your opponent guesses wrong!

 <br />

 2. Accepting a new game (opponent)
-- mint puzzle pieces if you don't have already
+- mint Luna pieces if you don't have already
 - match wager from the challenger
-- guess if alex is hiding in the weeds or the bushes
+- guess if Luna is hiding in the weeds or the bushes
 - accept the game and lock in the wagers to win if you guess correct!

 <br />